Professor and York Research Chair in Women’s Reproductive Health

 Research areas: Molecular and Cellular Biology, Physiology, Reproduction

 Dr. Peng's primary research focuses on female reproduction and women's reproductive health.
-Her lab uses a variety tools in cell and molecular biology, biochemistry, physiology, and bioinformatics to investigate how growth factors, hormones, and microRNAs regulate oocyte maturation and placental development and how their dysregulation contribute to the pathogenesis of preeclampsia.
+Her lab uses various tools in cell and molecular biology, genetics, biochemistry, physiology, and bioinformatics to investigate how growth factors, hormones, and microRNAs regulate oocyte maturation and placental development and how their dysregulation contributes to the pathogenesis of preeclampsia.
 In addition, her lab studies the molecular mechanisms underlying the development of ovarian cancer.

 Bernaudo S, Salem M, Qi X, Zhou W, Zhang C, Yang W, Rosman D, Ye G, Deng Z, Yang BB, Vanderhyden B, Wu Z, and Peng C (2016).
 Cyclin G2 inhibits epithelial mesenchymal transition by inhibiting β-catenin signaling.
 Oncogene 35: 4816-4827.